spec-first/connexion/README.rst

 Automatic Parameter Handling
 ----------------------------

 Connexion automatically maps the parameters defined in your endpoint specification to arguments of your Python views as named parameters, and, whenever possible, with value casting.
-Simply define the endpoint's parameters with matching names with your views arguments.
+Simply define the endpoint's parameters with the same names as your views arguments.

 As an example, say you have a endpoint specified as: